-The major requirements for the international studies program are grouped into three area study options: Francophone studies, Hispanic studies and German studies; the fourth option in the major is international trade.
-Students who intend to go on to graduate studies in a foreign language should take a minimum of 18 semester hours of credit in that foreign language in courses numbered 3000-4999.
+The major requirements for the World Language and Cultures program are grouped into four study options: Francophone studies, Hispanic studies, German studies, and Chinese and East Asian studies; the fifth option in the major is international trade.
+Students who intend to go on to graduate studies in a foreign language should take a minimum of 18 semester hours of credit in that foreign language in courses numbered 30004999.